 Transfer students come to Reed with a wide variety of experiences, so our goal is to offer transfer students housing options that meet their needs based on their experiences at previous institutions.
 This page has an overview of the different living options available to transfer students.
-Transfer students are encouraged to complete their housing preference forms by June 15 for guaranteed housing and should contact the Residence Life office directly with any questions or concerns.

 On-campus housing is arranged in neighborhoods, and transfer students may preference buildings in either first-year or upper-division neighborhoods depending on their goals and needs for their first year at Reed.
 You can learn more about the differences between neighborhoods below and find out which buildings are in each type of neighborhood here.

 First-year neighborhoods are primarily focused on helping incoming students transition to Reed.
 Programs and resources are focused on finding community on campus and adjusting to Reed’s academic and campus life.
 Transfer students should consider preferencing a first-year neighborhood if they are interested in: